JoeKun/freebsd-configuration/documentation/freebsd/freebsd-unprivileged-user.md

 Shell (sh csh tcsh git-shell zsh rzsh bash rbash nologin) [zsh]:
 Home directory [/home/]:
 Home directory permissions (Leave empty for default):
+Enable ZFS encryption? (yes/no) [no]:
 Use password-based authentication? [yes]:
 Use an empty password? (yes/no) [no]:
 Use a random password? (yes/no) [no]:
 Lock out the account after creation? [no]:
 Pass Type   : yes
 Class       :
 Groups      : users
 Home        : /home/
 Home Mode   :
 Shell       : /usr/local/bin/zsh
 Locked      : no
 OK? (yes/no) [yes]: yes
 Re-edit the default configuration? (yes/no) [no]: no Goodbye!